stuebersystems/doc.quattropod.en/docs/standard/firmware-upgrade.md

 ## Update Firmware without internet with CMS

-* If you wish to upload a firmware update to a device without an internet connection please use the links below to download the firmware for your devices in advance:
+The CMS ([Central Management System](cms.md)) also allows you to install the latest firmware on devices that are not connected to the internet.
+Please use the links below to download the firmware for your devices in advance:

 Device Type               | Download      |
 ------------------------- | ------------------------- |